ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 **ZK-Rollups:** utilize [zkSNARKs](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/) (zero-knowledge succinct non-interactive arguments of knowledge), they can decrease network load by taking hundreds of transfers off-chain and combining or "rolling" them up into a single transaction.
 The security of the transactions relies directly on the main chain secured by adding mathematical proofs to validate transactions.
 However, it is relatively harder than hybrid approaches to implement all the functionalities of the mainnet with full security.
 Various projects are attempting to implement zkSNARKs.

-**Optimistic Rollups:** [Optimistic Rollups](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/) work a little bit differently than plasma and zkSNARK in terms of securing the layer.
-Optimistic rollups compute the transactions on a parallel EVM compatible chain called Optimistic Virtual Machine (OVM) and communicate with the main chain.
-The model is optimistic because it relies on the Fraud-Proof principle, where the aggregators are not actively verifying layer two.
+**Optimistic Rollups:** compute the transactions on a parallel EVM compatible chain called Optimistic Virtual Machine (OVM) that communicates with the main chain.
+The model is optimistic because it relies on the *Fraud-Proof principle*, where the aggregators are not actively verifying layer two.
 Still, they interfere in the event of a fraud dispute.

 **Zero-Knowledge Contingent Payments:** It's possible to make payments that are released if and only if the payee discloses some knowledge (in a trustless manner where neither the payer nor payee can cheat).
 This is achieved using the combination of a `hash-locked transaction` and an external protocol to ensure the correct data is revealed in the hash lock release.

 **FairSwap/FastSwap protocols:** As described in [this paper](https://eprint.iacr.org/2019/1296)

 **Coinpools:** Another L2 solution for the UTXO model to consider as described in [this paper](https://discrete-blog.github.io/coinpool/)

 ## Resources